Mets' Pillar has multiple nasal fractures after...

 - News Article

-(AP) -- New York Mets outfielder Kevin Pillar suffered multiple nasal fractures when he was hit in the face by a fastball.
-The Mets say Pillar will meet with a facial specialist in Atlanta to determi
+New York Mets outfielder Kevin Pillar suffered multiple nasal fractures when he was hit in the face by a fastball

 More Recent New York Mets Articles